ShrutiKarandikar/Portfolio/README.md

 # Life@CMU

 Being at CMU, #1 college for Analytics, I continuously challenge myself in the technology domain to complement my functional knowledge.
 Courses like Java, Python and Machine Learning to help me extract insights from data and provide performance recommendations.
+I strive to convert 'data' into 'information'.

+But isn't cake without a cherry incomplete?
+What if I extract data and I'm not able to convey my results to a wide audience?

-This is my last semester at CMU, and I want it to be a cherry on a cake :)
+This is my last semester at CMU, and I want it to be cherry on a cake :)
 Hence, I have chosen the subject - 'Telling Stories with Data'

 ## What I hope to learn from "Telling stories with Data"
 Ironically, I don't want to articulate any story for my data, instead I want to learn how to make data tell its own story!
-Following Benjamin Franklin's thought, "Well done is better than well said" , I want to learn how to visualize and draw data in a creative and lucid form for the reader to understand it in a glance.
+Following Benjamin Franklin's thought
+> "Well done is better than well said"
+I want to learn how to visualize and draw data in a creative and lucid form for the reader to understand it in a glance.

-## Interesting projects
+## Interesting TSWD projects-

 ### Project 1 : Data Visualization
 Data Visualizations representing  General Government Debts across Globe for year 2015.<br>